Yash-K1/AI-Lipsync/README.md

 ### - Cloning the Repository :

-Next, the Wav2Lip repository is cloned from the provided GitHub URL.
-This repository contains the implementation of the wav2lip model, which is the backbone of our lip-syncing application.
-We also install the required python packages to run the model.
+Next, this repository is cloned.
+My repository contains the implementation of the wav2lip model, which is the backbone of our lip-syncing application.
+We also install the required python packages to run the model contained in the "requirements.txt" file.

 ### - Mounting Google Drive :